coloredlambda/bluecrest-petition/README.md

 # bluecrest-petition

+## Project Details
+The project front-end is written in React.JS with the backend using node express framework with a mongoDB database

 ## Set up project
 Clone the project unto your computer and navigate to project directory To set up project you need node version 6 installed and an internet connection.